cloudevents/spec/subscriptions/spec.md

 }
 ```

-###### `any` filter dialect
+`any`

-Use of this MUST include one nested array of filter expressions, where at least
+: Use of this MUST include one nested array of filter expressions, where at
-one nested filter expressions MUST evaluate to true in order for the `any`
+least one nested filter expressions MUST evaluate to true in order for the `any`
 filter expression to be true.

-Note: there MUST be at least one filter expression in the array.
+: Note: there MUST be at least one filter expression in the array.

-For example:
+: For example:

 ```json
 {